tag/iu-angular/lessons/AngularJS/4-GET From Remote API/4-GET From Remote API.markdown

     2. Load your local application Javascript file
     3. Add `ng-app` directive to an element on the HTML page (often, `<body>`)
     4. Add `ng-controller` directive to an element on the HTML page

-  - [ ] Exercise: create a new application/controller AngularJS file for `myTable.html`

-    - Create a table that prints stock data, much like we did in `index.html`
-    - Mostly, this is a copy/paste from `index.app.js`
-    - Name the new Angular application file `myTable.app.js`
-    - An empty app & controller might look like this:
+  - Your code might look something like this:

     ```js
     (function(){
         'use strict';